pluralsight-cloud/azure-functions-monitor-debug-solutions/README.md

 5. Deploy the template.
 6. If you’re starting fresh and haven’t followed along with Clip 3, complete the following steps now.

- 	1. Use the following command in the Azure Cloud Shell to deploy the function code.
+ 	1. Use the following command in a bash Azure Cloud Shell to deploy the function code.
 Wait 5-10 minutes for the deployment to finish.

 	```
 	RG=$(az group list --query "[0].name" -o tsv); \